 Answer: From a linear regression analysis with robust standard errors, we estimate that mean serum low density lipoprotein (LDL) differs by 0.1 mg/dL (on average) among adults 65 years of age and older and whose age differs by 1 year, with the older populations tending toward lower mean serum LDL.
 Based on a 95% confidence interval, this 0.1 mg/dL difference in mean serum LDL between subjects with one year age gap would not be judged unusual if the true difference in subjects one year apart were anywhere between -0.5 mg/dL to 0.4 mg/dL Unfortunately, this observation is not statistically significant at a 0.05 level of significance (p = 0.698), therefore, we fail to reject the null hypothesis that a 1 year difference in age is not associated with serum LDL levels.

+Did not mention about study population (0.5)

+Total: 2.5

 Suppose we wanted an estimate and CI for the difference in mean LDL across groups that differ by 5 years in age.
 What would you report?

 Answer: From a linear regression analysis with robust standard errors, we estimate that for every 5 year difference in age, mean serum low density lipoprotein (LDL) differs by 0.5 mg/dL (on average) among adults 65 years of age and older, with the older populations tending toward lower mean serum LDL.
 Based on a 95% confidence interval, this 0.5 mg/dL difference in mean serum LDL between subjects with a five year age gap would not be judged unusual if the true difference in subjects five years apart were anywhere between -2.7 mg/dL to 1.8 mg/dL Unfortunately, this observation is not statistically significant at a 0.05 level of significance (p = 0.698), therefore, we fail to reject the null hypothesis that a 5 year difference in age is not associated with serum LDL levels.

+Total: 3

 Perform a test for a nonzero correlation between LDL and age.
 How does your regression-based conclusion about an association between LDL and age compare to inference about correlation?

 Answer: Since the test for significant correlation is exactly the test for slope in classical simple linear regression, I performed simple linear regression (i.e. assumed homoscedasticity) and calculated R2 to equal 0.0002 with a corresponding p value of 0.6944.
 This implies the correlation, R, between age and LDL is 0.0002 = 0.0141, and there is little to no correlation between age and serum LDL.
 These results agree with the regression-based conclusions about an association between LDL and age, which were given in part (j) and failed to reject the hypothesis that no association exists.

+Total: 3